xh211314/TikTok-API/README.md

 # TikTok API
+## Some API features stopped working on 12-19-2021, trying to find fix
 ## Introduction:
 The API is for __scraping only__ and gives the ability to access the following data from tiktok: